kaBeech/tensort/README.md

 ### Bytesort

 #### Introduction

-NOTE!
-This description is somewhat out of date.
-Please see `Bytesort.hs` for details

 Bytesort is my attempt to write the most robust O(n log n) sorting algorithm possible while avoiding anything that Ackley might consider a "cheap hack."